 A doula* is a companion who is there for support of the mum to be and partner, by providing continuous care before, during and after birth.
-This support can be in the form of information (by sharing knowledge and signposting sources of further information), physical support (by providing massage, acupressure, guidance with movement, etc), and emotional support (by actively listening to your concerns and also your hopes, and by being there for you with an open mind).
+This support can be in the form of information (by sharing knowledge and signposting sources of further information and research), physical support (by suggesting birth positions and comfort measures, providing massage, acupressure, guidance with movement, etc), and emotional support (by actively listening to your concerns and also your hopes, and by being there for you with an open mind).

 *also known as a birth companion, birth coach, or post-birth supporter (but I prefer the term doula!)

 A doula is there for you during pre-conception, pregnancy, birth, and postnatally, offering support and companionship during this chapter of your life.

 The simple presence of a doula during labour can support you in feeling prepared for (and excited about) your birth.
 A doula can help you feel safe and empowered during the birth, enabling you to make the right decisions for you and your baby, and to feel confident in your body and your ability to birth.

 A doula can also provide support for and empower your partner in being an active birth partner, helping them to feel prepared and confident about being there for you as you birth your baby.

 Finally, a doula can also be of (practical as well as emotional) support when the baby arrives and while you learn about your baby, by providing support with feeding (both your baby and yourself), by looking after siblings, and by being there for you as you process everything.

 Overall, having a doula can aid you in having a positive and wholesome birth and postnatal experience.
 As far as research is concerned, there is evidence to show that having a doula can minimise the likelihood of having an induction, caesarean or an instrumental birth, and that it can reduce the need for pain medication or epidurals during birth.
 Further research has also revealed that births supported by a doula tend to be shorter.